 A slightly less unsettling image is offered up on this variant cover to Garfield #7 (Nov 2012) published by Boom!
 Studios.
 I’m certain anyone who has ever had cats can identify with the danger of your feline companions attempting to make off with the Thanksgiving turkey.
 It’s certainly happened to us on a couple of occasions!

 The talented and much-underrated Gordon Purcell offers up this lovely tribute to Rockwell on his cover for Flare #31 (Feb 2006) from Dennis Mallonee’s Heroic Publishing, which has been releasing fun, entertaining comic books since the mid 1980s.

 Back in the early 1990s Marvel Comics had not one, but two ongoing Barbie comic book series, both of which lasted for several years.
 Both titles had some talented creators working on them.
 It was probably one of Marvel’s more successful efforts to reach a young female audience.
 Here’s the cover to Barbie Fashion #37 (Jan 1994) by Anna-Marie Cool & Jeff Albrecht.

 Chase was one of those really good titles from the 1990s that unfortunately never really found an audience and was cancelled too soon.
+D. Curtis Johnson did some really great writing on this series.
 Cameron Chase had some serious family issues, so of course here we are flashing back to Thanksgiving of days past on the cover to issue #6 (July 1998).
 This striking image is by the superb team of J. H. Williams III & Mick Gray.